Article at a Glance:

 Alcohol and Epilepsy Drugs

 A person who is diagnosed with epilepsy and who is prescribed anti-epileptic drugs should always consult with their physician before drinking any alcohol.
 Someone may become more sensitive to the effects of alcohol while taking anti-epileptic drugs.
 Many seizure medications can lower alcohol tolerance.
+(What is alcohol intolerance?)

 A person should always remain on their anti-epileptic medication, even if they have plans to consume alcohol.
 However, before planning to drink, a person should talk with a doctor to understand whether it’s safe to consume alcohol while taking specific anti-epileptic drugs.